 Make a salt water brine, using 1 teaspoons sea salt, per cup of warm water.

-Here I used 5 cups of water, so 1 teaspoons salt x 5 cups water = roughly 2 1/3 Tablespoons of sea salt.
+Here I used 5 cups of water, so I added 1 teaspoons salt x 5 cups water = roughly 5 teaspoons of sea salt.
 Heating the water helps the salt dissolve.

 Then you pour the salt water brine over the chillies and weight them down so they are completely submerged under the brine.